A complete answer to Albanese base change for incomplete varieties: Introduction

 In light of the modern treatment of Albaneses following Grothendieck, our definition of the Albanese, and our subsequent focus on base change of field may seem slightly archaic.
 Indeed, Grothendieck would require that the Albanese of $(V,v)$ satisfy the stronger condition that for any morphism of schemes $S\to K$, and any pointed $S$-morphism $f: V_S \to A$ to an abelian scheme $A/S$ sending $v_S$ to $\mathbf 0_{A}$, there exists a unique $S$-homomorphism $g: (\alb_{V/K})_S \to A$ such that $g\circ a_S = f$.
 Such an Albanese would automatically satisfy arbitrary base change.
 Grothendieck and Conrad show that for a pointed \emph{proper} geometrically connected and geometrically reduced scheme $V$ of finite type over $K$, the Albanese as defined here satisfies this stronger condition.
 Because of Theorem \ref{T:insep}, the best possible result along these lines without the properness hypothesis is:

-\begin{teoalpha}(Theorem \ref{T:groconrad-open}) Let $(V,v)$ be a pointed geometrically connected and geometrically reduced scheme of finite type over a field $K$.
-Then for any (inverse limit of) smooth morphism of schemes $S \to \spec K$, and any pointed $S$-morphism $f: V_S \to A$ to an abelian scheme $A/S$ sending $v_S$ to $\mathbf 0_A$, there exists a unique $S$-homomorphism $g: (\alb_{V/K})_S \to A$ such that $g\circ a_S = f$. \end{teoalpha}
+\begin{teoalpha}(Theorem \ref{T:groconrad-open}) Let $(V,v)$ be a $K$-pointed (geometrically) connected and geometrically reduced scheme of finite type over a field $K$.
+Then for any (inverse limit of) smooth morphism of schemes $S \to \spec K$, and any pointed $S$-morphism $f: V_S \to A$ to an abelian scheme $A/S$ sending $v_S$ to $\mathbf 0_A$, there exists a unique $S$-homomorphism $g: (\alb_{V/K})_S \to A$ such that $g\circ a_S = f$. \end{teoalpha} We refer to Theorem \ref{T:groconrad-open} for the Albanese torsor version of Theorem~\ref{T:C} valid for (not necessarily $K$-pointed) geometrically connected and geometrically reduced scheme of finite type over a field~$K$.

-For simplicity, in this introduction we have focused on the case of pointed schemes.
-All of the results above, in the body of the paper, are also stated in the setting of Albanese torsors, for schemes that are not pointed.
-We review the pertinent definitions is \S\ref{S:AlbaneseDef}.

 We originally worked out these arguments as part of our development of a functorial approach to regular homomorphisms \cite{ACMVfunctor}.
 Indeed, Theorem \ref{T:main} originally appeared as an appendix to \emph{op.~cit.}.
 However, since it seemed that these results on Albanese varieties might be useful to a wider audience, we decided to make them available in a separate document.
-Since that preprint originally appeared, Schr\"oer \cite{schroeralbanese}, using different techniques, has extended some of our results under the further hypothesis that the scheme be separated.
+Since that preprint originally appeared, Laurent and Schr\"oer have studied the existence of a relative Albanese for proper families \cite{laurentschroeralbanese}.
+Moreover, in the context of schemes over a field Schr\"oer, using different techniques, has extended some of our results under the further hypothesis that the scheme be separated \cite{schroeralbanese}.
 Combining our \Cref{C:Alb-nEx}\ref{C:Alb-1} with \cite[Thm.~p.2]{schroeralbanese} provides necessary and sufficient conditions for the existence of an Albanese for a \emph{separated} scheme of finite type over a field (\Cref{C:Alb-nEx}\ref{C:Alb-2}).
-A formulation of Schr\"oer's base change result \cite[Thm.~p.3]{schroeralbanese} can be found in \Cref{P:Schroeer}.
+A formulation of Schr\"oer's base change result \cite[Thm.~p.4]{schroeralbanese} can be found in \Cref{P:Schroeer}.